DaRL-LibSignal/LibSignal/awesome-RL-traffic-signal-control-papers.md

 # Cite

 Our paper is accepted by ACM SIGSPATIAL 2021.
-If you find LibCity useful for your research or development, please cite our [paper](xxxxxxx).
+If you find LibSignal useful for your research or development, please cite our [paper](xxxxxxx).

 ```
 xxxx